acairns/acairns.github.io/_posts/2014-06-19-updated-cors-routes-with-laravel.md

 categories:
   - Development
   - Laravel
+excerpt: A while ago I wrote a post about Cross-Origin Resource Sharing in Laravel 4.
+At the time of writing, Laravel 4 was still in beta and now, 18 months later, the landscape looks a little different.
 ---

 A while ago I wrote a post about Cross-Origin Resource Sharing in Laravel 4.